SAP/abap-cleaner/docs/main-window.md

 The Copy operations will always copy complete statements, even if only the first or last few lines of a multi-line statement are selected in the display.

+## Cleanup Settings

+The 'Cleanup Settings' allow you to select a profile, a default cleanup range, and a restriction to an ABAP release (see below).
+These settings are immediately applied to the code shown in interactive cleanup.

+Additionally, these settings are saved and used for all subsequent _automated_ cleanups (shortcut _Ctrl + 4_), in which the interactive ABAP cleaner UI is not shown.
+Therefore, even if you mainly use the automated cleanup, you may occasionally open the interactive ABAP cleaner UI to change these cleanup settings.

-## Selecting a Profile
+### Selecting a Profile

-In order to process the current code with a different profile, simply select that profile from the 'Profile' list.
+In order to process the current code with a different profile (i.e. different cleanup rules and settings), simply select that profile from the 'Profile' list.
 Note that changes made in the 'Rules Used in Current Selection' list will be reset.

-To configure an existing profile or create a new one, click on the 'Edit Profiles and Rules...' button to show the ['Profiles and Rules'](profiles.md) window.
+To configure an existing profile or create a new one, click on the 'Configure...' button to open the ['Profiles and Rules'](profiles.md) window.
 When returning from this window with the 'Save Profiles and Exit' button, the code will automatically be reprocessed with the changed settings.

+### Default cleanup range

+If you open the interactive ABAP cleaner from ADT, you can enter the 'Default cleanup range' to be either the 'Current command' (at cursor position), the 'Current method' / declaration section / FORM etc., the 'Current class', or even the 'Entire code document'.

+Note that this default only applies if ABAP cleaner is called while no code is selected in the editor:
+If you select any amount of code, ABAP cleaner will always only clean the selected statements.

-## Restricting Rules to an ABAP Release
+### Restricting Rules to an ABAP Release

-If you need to restrict code changes performed by the cleanup rules to the syntax of a specific ABAP Release (e.g. if your code must be downported to older releases), use the setting 'Restrict rules to syntax of ABAP release' below the 'Profile' list.
-E.g., if you select release 7.53 or lower, cleanup rules that introduce calculation assignment operators such as += will be automatically skipped.
+If you need to restrict code changes performed by the cleanup rules to the syntax of a specific ABAP Release (e.g. if your code must be downported to older releases), use the setting 'Restrict rules to syntax of ...'.
+E.g., if you select 'ABAP 7.53' or lower, cleanup rules that introduce calculation assignment operators such as ```+=``` will be automatically skipped.
 Changes to this setting trigger a reprocessing of the current cleanup.

 When called from inside ADT, ABAP cleaner automatically determines the ABAP release of the current code document